 Imaging: NMR provides high resolution information about tissue samples, biofluids and cell cultures, complementing lower resolution clinical imaging methods and providing biochemical insights used to improve disease diagnosis.
 See also Birmingham University Imaging Centre (BUIC).

-We are involved with a range of collaborative research in the Institute of Cancer & Genomic Sciences, the Institute of Metabolism and Systems Research, and the Institute of Inflammation and Ageing, including cell signalling, biomarker identification, liver metabolism, renal health, tumour hypoxia, DNA methylation.
 Our NMR users also have access to a range of other scientific technology, state-of-the-art equipment and expertise, through the University of Birmingham's Enabling Technologies.